ibm-cloud-docs/cloud-infrastructure/p-p-migration-bare-metal.md

 {: #p-p-migration-bare-metal-supported-topology}
 {: step}

-1. For each volume on the source server 20% of the unused space must be available to store the snapshot that created by RMM.
+1. For each volume on the source server, 20 percent of the unused space must be available to store the snapshot that is created by RMM.

 2. Copy the RMM SSH public key to both the source and target.

     a.
 This process can require modifying the servers' host route table or security rules.

     b.
-Update the name server or DNS
+Update the name server or DNS.

 3. The order of target server, the CPU, and memory does not need to match, but the volumes must be equal or greater than the source.

-4. Make sure to have ``/etc/fstab`` entry for automatic mounting of any file system on the target device.
+4. Make sure to have `/etc/fstab` entry for automatic mounting of any file system on the target server.

+## Order Rackware RMM
+{: #p-p-migration-bare-metal-order-rackware}
+{: step}

+The RackWare RMM tool is available in the {{site.data.keyword.cloud_notm}} catalog.
+After you order, a virtual server with RackWare RMM software is installed into your VPC of choice.
+The RMM server has a public IP address for reachability and a default login.

+1. Order the RackWare RMM server from the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog/content/IBM-MarketPlace-P2P-1.3-22935832-bd76-49ab-b53e-12fc5d04c266-global){: external}.

+2. After you order, log in to the RackWare RMM server.

+3. In the RMM server, change the default password, create users, and create an SSH key.

+4. Upload the SSH key to {{site.data.keyword.vpc_short}}.

 ## Order a license
 {: #p-p-migration-bare-metal-ordering-license}
 {: step}

-The Licenses required for migration to IBM Cloud are "bring your own license (BYOL)" .
-The license is a subscription-based license, paid monthly, that permits you to migrate one or more servers during the subscription period.
+The license required for migration to {{site.data.keyword.cloud_notm}} is "bring your own license" (BYOL).
+The license is a subscription-based license, paid monthly, where you can migrate one or more servers during the subscription period.
 You need to purchase the license directly from RackWare.

 Follow these steps to get a license:

-1. Order your license from [RackWare](mailto:sales@rackwareinc){: external}.
+1. Order your license from [RackWare](mailto:sales@rackwareinc).

-2. Run the ``rwadm relicense`` command on RMM CLI to generate a preinstall file.
+2. Run the following command on the RMM CLI to generate a preinstall file:

+    ```
+    rwadm relicense
+    ```
+    {: pre}

-3. After generating a preinstall file that uses the above method, send a license generation request to the [RackWare licensing team](mailto:sales@rackwareinc){: external} with the following information:
+3. After generating a preinstall file, send a license generation request to the [RackWare licensing team](mailto:sales@rackwareinc) with the following information:

     a.
-RackWare RMM License (Subject line )
+RackWare RMM license (subject line)

     b.
-CompanyName
+Company name

     c.
-LicenseCount
+License count

     d.
-PreinstallFile (attached)

-    e PurchaseOrder (attached)
+Preinstall file (attached)

+    e.
+Purchase order (attached)

 4. Install the license.

     a.
-Once the valid license is received, download the license file and place it under ``/etc/rackware``, and restart the services to apply the license.
+After the valid license is received, download the license file and place it in `/etc/rackware`.
+Restart the services to apply the license by running the following command:

+    ```
-    ``$ rwadm restart``
+    rwadm restart
+    ```
+    {: pre}

     b.
-Verify the validity of the license.
+Verify the license by running the following command:

+    ```
-    ``$ rw rmm show``
+    rw rmm show
+    ```
+    {: pre}

-## Prepare source and target devices
+## Prepare source and target servers
 {: #p-p-migration-bare-metal-source-target}
 {: step}

 There are a few things that you need to do on the source and target device for the migration:

-1. The RackWare RMM server needs to connect with devices that use SSH; thus the RMM public SSH keys need to be copied on both the source and target devices.
+1. The RackWare RMM server needs to connect with servers that use SSH; thus the RMM public SSH keys need to be copied on both the source and target servers.

-2. If the source device has both public and private interfaces, host routes need to be added to ensure the communication between the source and target devices.
+2. If the source device has both public and private interfaces, host routes need to be added to ensure the communication between the source and target servers.
 This is done over the transit gateway path.
-Complete the following steps to prepare customer relevant devices:
+Complete the following steps to prepare your relevant servers:

-    **Linux systems**
+### Linux systems
+{: #linux-systems}

-    Copy RackWare’s RMM SSH public key to both the source and target devices.
+Copy RackWare’s RMM SSH public key to both the source and target servers.

-    **Windows systems**
+### Windows systems
+{: #windows-systems}

-    a.
-Copy the RackWare RMM SSH public key to both the source and target devices.
+1. Copy the RackWare RMM SSH public key to both the source and target servers.

-    b.
-You need to download the SSH key utility.
-You can download it from the RackWare RMM server,
+2. You need to download the SSH key utility.
+You can download it from the RackWare RMM server: `https://<RMM IP>/windows/RWSSHDService_x64.msi`

-    (For example ``https://<RMM IP>/windows/RWSSHDService_x64.msi``)

-    c.
-You are SYSTEM, and you need to key in the RMM SSH key to authenticate for both the source and target devices.
+3. You are `SYSTEM`, and you need to key in the RMM SSH key to authenticate for both the source and target servers.

-## Set up RackWare’s RMM waves for P-P migration (BareMetal to BareMetal)
+## Set up RackWare’s RMM waves
 {: #p-p-migration-bare-metal-setup-waves}
 {: step}

-You can migrate devices over one-by-one or perform simultaneous migrations.
+You can migrate servers over one-by-one or perform simultaneous migrations.
 If you are performing multiple, simultaneous migrations, download the CSV template from the RMM server and complete the appropriate fields.

 1. Log in to the RMM server.